FranciscoManzanilla/Plugin.Maui.CloudFirestore/README.md

             return CrossCloudFirestore.Current;
         }

-    add another logic here was you needid.....
+    add another logic here was you needid, like CRUD.....
     }
 ```
 ## Usage call first from anywere you use